cadauxe/S2Shores/README.md

 ``--config_file`` YAML configuration file for bathymetry computation (wave_bathy_inversion_config.yaml).

 ``[--debug_file]`` YAML file defining points or area to spy for debug purpose.
-Example of debug files are given in the bathylauncher [config directory](https://gitlab.cnes.fr/eolab/projects/bathymetrie/bathylauncher/-/tree/develop/config).
+Example of debug files are given in the [config directory](https://gitlab.cnes.fr/eolab/projects/bathymetrie/s2shores/-/blob/industrialisation/config/wave_bathy_inversion_config.yaml?ref_type=heads).

 ``[--debug_path]`` Path to store debug information.

-``[--distoshore_file]`` Georeferenced netCDF file giving the distance of a point to the closest shore.
+``[--distoshore_file]`` Georeferenced netCDF file or GeoTif file giving the distance of a point to the closest shore.
 This information is used to compute bathymetry only on the sea.
 If not specified, bathymetry is computed over the complete image footprint.

 ``[--delta_times_dir]`` Directory containing the files describing S2A and S2B delta times between detectors.
 Mandatory for processing a Sentinel2 product.
-Example of delta_times files for S2A and S2B based and the ESA handbook (delta_t constant per band) are given in the bathylauncher [config directory](https://gitlab.cnes.fr/eolab/projects/bathymetrie/bathylauncher/-/tree/develop/config).
+Example of delta_times files for S2A and S2B based and the ESA handbook (delta_t constant per band) are given in the bathylauncher [config directory](https://gitlab.cnes.fr/eolab/projects/bathymetrie/s2shores/-/blob/industrialisation/config/wave_bathy_inversion_config.yaml?ref_type=heads).

 ``[--roi_file]`` Vector file specifying the polygon(s) where the bathymetry must be computed (geojson file format for instance).